VeriFIT/unite/README.md

 server online at - http://*host*:*port*/fuseki/
 ```
-Then create a two new datasets using Fuseki's Web UI.
+The triplestore comes with two non-persistent datasets.
+If you want persistent ones, create two new datasets using Fuseki's Web UI.
 1) open a Web browser at *host*:*port*/fuseki/
 2) go to "manage datasets -> add new dataset"
-3) create a two new datasets (one for each adapter) type "In-memory" or "Persistent" and name them based on your configuration in the .properties files.
+3) create a two new datasets (one for each adapter) type "Persistent" and name them based on your configuration in the .properties files.